edgio-docs/edgio-docs/src/pages/guides/basics/hostnames_and_origins.md

 Setting up the delivery of your site through {{ PRODUCT }} requires the following configuration for each desired [environment](/guides/basics/environments):

--   **Hostname:** Identifies a hostname (e.g., www.example.com) through which your site will be served.
+-   **Hostname:** Identifies a domain (e.g., www.example.com) through which your site will be served.
--   **Origin Configuration:** Defines how our service will communicate with your web servers
+-   **Origin:** Defines how our service will communicate with your web servers.

 Control how {{ PRODUCT }} communicates with your web servers by mapping hostnames to origin configurations.